-Members will be required to sign an agreement regarding usage of the equipment and use of these devices will be monitored on a regular basis.
+Members are required to sign an agreement regarding usage of the equipment and use of these devices will be monitored on a regular basis.

-Members will be sent statements periodically in order for them to review their bills and pay for all personal calls.
-Payment to be received within two months of receipt of the bill.
+Members will be sent statements periodically in order for them to review their bills and pay for all personal calls; payment to be received within two months of receipt of the bill.